 The factory building is appropriately decrepit and rusting, like the setting for a noir film or horror story.
 Lots of atmosphere.

 This is a much older part of the prison; the federal penitentiary was built in 1933 on top of the previous prison and citadel.

 The basement holds grim cells that kept prisoners in total darkness; very damp from sea water and inhabited by rats back in the day.

-After seeing the Dungeon, as it's called, the tour comes back up to Block A and you can climb up to the top two tiers of cells and look around.
+After seeing the Dungeon, as it's called, the tour came back up to Block D and we climbed up to the top two tiers of cells and look around.

 All through the tour, the rangers will fill you in on interesting facts and anecdotes about the various places you're visiting.

-Alcatraz Cruises warns people that this tour is strenuous and limits it to age 12 and above.
+City Experiences warns people that this tour is strenuous and limits it to age 12 and above.

 Turns out you need to be able to climb up or down a flight of stairs, walk up hills, and keep a reasonable walking pace.

 Anyone who is reasonably fit should be able to keep up.
 There's plenty of standing and listening to the ranger's stories in between the stairs and walks.

 They also warn you to go to the bathroom before the tour starts, because there aren't any potty breaks during the tour, but we did have an opportunity to use the restroom once we got up to the cellblock area, about halfway through.